turingschool/front-end-curriculum/lessons/independent-study/all-the-databases.md

 ### SQL

 Structured Query Language is it's own language.
 It has variables and functions and every database engine has it's own dialect.
-It's used mostly for reading and writing data, but it can do logic and calculations on your data, often much more quickly than your silly ruby or javascript can.
+It's used mostly for reading and writing data, but it can do logic and calculations on your data, often much more quickly than your silly ruby or JavaScript can.

 #### Insert